emehrkay/khadijah/README.md

 4. Why?

 * I'm lazy and I wrote a couple of string queries and decided to abstract it to a function.
 Then I said "this could be a lib," and now we're here.

+5. Do these queries work?

+* 😬  I don't know.
+I haven't tested them all.
+They should though.
+They should.

 ## License

 MIT